MustafaAjnawala/Smart-Inventory-Management-System/README.md

 ### 🚀 **Key Feature: Uninterrupted Workflow with Hybrid Online/Offline Sync**

-CareEco is engineered for reliability.
+SmartInc is engineered for reliability.
 Work offline without a hitch, and watch as your data automatically syncs to the central server the moment you're back online. **Your business never stops, and neither does your inventory system.**

 ---